 - Concept of an ecosystem.

 - Structure and function of an ecosystem.

 - Producers, consumers and decomposers.

 - Energy flow in the ecosystem.

 - Ecological succession.

+- Food chains, food webs and ecological pyramids.

 Guru Ghasidas Vishwavidyalaya (A Central University Established by the Central Universities Act 2009 No. 25 of 2009)